robenkleene/design-references/after-effects/after-effects-layers.md

 ## Position

 - There's an `Align` panel that can be added to the sidebar with `Window > Align`, this has options to center a layer horizontally and vertically or left or right justify it.
+To move the layer's anchor point, switch to the Anchor tool (`Y`) (although the `Align` panel can't be used to center the anchor point so using `⌥⌘HOME` is probably better).
 - `⌘HOME`: Center layer (align horizontally and vertically)
+- `⌥⌘HOME`: Center the layer's anchor point

 ## Resizing